boych1cK/bitrixFireReport/README.md

 # bitrixFireReport
-Php script for employers fire reports with Bitrix framework Gnerate xlsx reports based on deals in CRM Bitrix24
+Php script for employers fire reports with Bitrix framework.<br>
+Gnerate xlsx reports based on deals in CRM Bitrix24.<br> For working with it you will need to install phpspreadsheet library https://github.com/PHPOffice/PhpSpreadsheet.<br>